gluster/anthill/docs/Developers/Editing_the_documentation.md

 The placement of the markdown files and how they are named affect the layout of the documentation site.
 Some things to keep in mind:

-- The menu bar across the top has an entry for each markdown file in the top `/docs` directory.
-It also has a drop-down for each directory that contains markdown files.
+- The outline in the sidebar follows the structure of the `/docs` directory tree.
-- Menus (top and dropdown) are sorted alphabetically by the name of the file.
+- The outline is sorted alphabetically by the name of the file.
-- File names become the entries in the menus.
+- File names become the entries in the sidebar.
 Case is preserved, and underscores become spaces.
-- Each page has its outline displayed on the left.
+- Each page has its outline displayed when selected.
 - Links within the documentation should be relative links to the `*.md` source file.
 The documentation builder will make it point to the correct place.